Tick paralysis in dogs and cats

 Sydney Animal Hospitals' approach to tick prevention

 Prevention of tick paralysis is essential to maintain the health of your pet.
-There is a range of excellent products available to repel and kill ticks but none is 100 per cent effective.
+There is a range of excellent products available to repel and kill ticks but nothing 100% effective.
 The ideal prevention strategy depends on the lifestyle of your pet.

-At Sydney Animal Hospitals we recommend Bravecto, which is a once every 3 month chewable tablet, as a effective tick treatment as it is seen to be 99% successful in repelling ticks.
+At Sydney Animal Hospitals we recommend Bravest for dogs, which is chewable tablet given once every three months as an effective tick treatment as it is seen to be 99% successful in repelling ticks.

-Contact your nearest Sydney Animal Hospitals practice for a tick prevention program tailored specifically to your pet and its lifestyle.
+Contact your nearest Sydney Animal Hospitals practice to learn more about a tick prevention program tailored specifically to your pet and its lifestyle.
 Remember to search your pet each day for ticks – in our experience, most pets enjoy this ritual.